Gyunu/Boilerplate/README.md

 ###Installation:

 **Installing Vagrant**
-Change the project and password variables in the `Vagrantfile` to something of your choosing.
-Run `vagrant up` to build the vagrant box using the project name and password for directories, structure and synced folder.
-This folder will be synced to `/var/www/vhosts/[PROJECTNAME]` on the guest.

-once vagrant is finished (it may take a while depending on your internet speed), `vagrant ssh` into the box and navigate to the vhost directory.
+Run `vagrant up` and when prompted, fill in the configuration settings.
+This will make setting up apache2, mysql and your hosts file redirection much more simple.
+Seriously, it's easy.
+Once it's done, you can `ssh` into the box using `vagrant ssh`.

 **Installing Node Via NVM**